 Today I thought we would talk a little bit about down pillows, and how they differ from polyester pillows.
 I love the feel and heft of a good down pillow.
-They are a higher end pillow, and more expensive, but in certain cases they are a better option.
+They are a higher end pillow, and more expensive, but in certain cases they’re a better option.

-Down pillows can be a better option than polyester forms when you would like to have a nice full pillow.
+Down pillows can be a better option than polyester forms when you’d like to have a nice full pillow.
 They are also great for people who like the karate chop look to their pillows.

 In the picture below you can see that the down pillow (on the left) is a much fuller pillow than the polyester.
 You can also see that I have given the down pillow a karate chop in the center of the top, and with a down pillow it will stay that way for a long time.